 - One physical reset.
 Not a full workout, just a cold splash on your face or 10 push-ups.
 Something that takes 60 seconds.

 - One honest sentence in a journal or note.
-“Today was brutal.
-I’m exhausted.
-I’m not going to use porn tonight.”
-Writing it makes it real.
+"Today was hard.
+I'm exhausted.
+I'm not going to use porn tonight."
+Writing it makes the plan concrete.

 If you know a stressful evening is coming, make a specific decision before it arrives: